Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Building Experiments

 \subsubsection{Term Sizes}

 As mentioned in Section ~\ref{sec:config}, the maximum number of tokens that our configuration allows is 250.
-So, our generation must respect this limit.
-For the random dataset, establishing this limit was easy, since there is a parameter in \cite{lample2019} algorithm called \textit{max\_len} that allows us to generate only terms that have a size below this number.
-However, for the boolean datasets, it was not so simple, since we must take the generated boolean term and convert it to a $\lambda$-term.
-So, we can not set the \textit{max\_len} for this generation.
-After conducting several tests, we determined that the parameter for the maximum number of internal nodes to provide to the algorithm should be set to 5.
-With this configuration, we were able to generate the terms sizes listed in Table ~\ref{tab:sizes}.
-While we calculated these sizes using the traditional convention datasets, we expect similar results for the other datasets (with the exception of the de Bruijn convention, which should produce smaller term sizes).
+With this restriction, we were able to generate the terS sizes listed in Table ~\ref{tab:sizes}.
+Although we calculated these sizes using the datasets with terms in the traditional variable-naming convention, we expect similar results for the other datasets (with the exception of the de Bruijn convention, which should produce smaller term sizes).